doobidoo/shodh-cloudflare/README.md

 For manual setup instructions, see [Installation Guide - Manual Setup](docs/INSTALLATION.md#step-2b-manual-setup-alternative).

-## Configuration
+## Client Configuration

+This system can be integrated with any AI client that supports the [Model Context Protocol (MCP)](https://github.com/model-context-protocol/spec) or can have its behavior customized with hooks and system prompts.

+### Claude Desktop

-Add to your Claude Desktop config:
+Add the following to your Claude Desktop config file:

 **macOS:** `~/Library/Application Support/Claude/claude_desktop_config.json`
 **Windows:** `%APPDATA%\Claude\claude_desktop_config.json`